FluxML/Flux.jl/docs/src/models/basics.md

 model(rand(5)) # => 2-element vector
 ```

-Another (equivalent) way is to create a struct that explicitly represents the affine layer.
+Another way is to create a struct that explicitly represents the affine layer.
+This way works better for providing params to the optimizer later on.

 ```julia
 struct Affine